 João Junior is a professional theatre maker who works both at the community-level (out of passion) and in more mainstream settings (to earn a living).
-His roots lie in the Sertão, the impoverished and drought-ridden northeastern part of Brazil from where for decades now people have been migrating south in search of a better life.
+His roots lie in the Sertão, the impoverished and drought-ridden northeastern part of Brazil from where, for decades now, people have been migrating to the south in search of a better life.
 Many residents in the favelas of cities like Rio and São Paulo have their roots in the Northeast.
-It is for that reason that six years ago João established a community arts organization in the Jardim Romano ['Roman Garden'] district in the eastern suburbs of São Paulo.
+It is for that reason that six years ago João established a community arts organization in the Jardim Romano [‘Roman Garden’] district in the eastern suburbs of São Paulo.
 It is one of the poorest areas of this enormous metropolis with lots of improvised housing, particularly close to the Tietê River, which frequently floods and then destroys everything in its path.

 You can read about our visit to Estopô Balaio here.